YLdz-SM/Pipeline-for-largescalephylogeny-VBHs/README.md

-## Annotation files used to annotate the tree within iTOL software
+## Files used to annotate the tree

 > Labels.txt: Sequence labels